-Kurani finds solutions to the world’s biggest problems, by using architecture.
+Kurani is finding solutions to the world’s greatest problems through architecture.

 Our designs improve conditions for education environment immigrants poverty social justice wellness women around the world.

 social issues tackled

 Our recent projects have led to improvements in gender and racial equality, mental health, and education.

 When you fund on Kurani, you’re contributing to societal progress.

 Danish Kurani is an architect and urban designer.
 By age 13, he was designing recreation centers for children on the streets of Pakistan.
 Danish went on to study architecture at Harvard and Rice University and work for industry titans.

 In 2013, Danish launched Kurani to design solutions for society’s biggest problems.
 His creations include STEM labs that give inner-city kids learning opportunities, floating houses to protect people during floods, and a rehabilitation center as an alternative to prison.